Keep, Donate, Dump or Dispose: Downsizing in Richmond Hill

 Frequently Asked Questions

 Measure your new space first.
-Keep only items that fit, that you use regularly and that serve a function in the new home.
+Keep only items that fit and that you use regularly.
 If you have not used it in 12 months, it is a candidate for donate or dump.
 Give sentimental items a limited box, not an unlimited pass.

 Habitat for Humanity ReStore, the Salvation Army and Diabetes Canada all accept furniture donations in good condition and offer pickup services.
 Call ahead to confirm what they are currently accepting and to schedule a pickup.

 Richmond Hill and Markham offer curbside bulk pickup (2 to 4 items per collection).
-For larger volumes, bring items to a York Region Community Environmental Centre (transfer station) for a small fee.
-Junk removal companies handle full-house cleanouts for $300 to $800+.
+For larger volumes, bring items to a York Region Community Environmental Centre for a small fee.
+Junk removal companies handle full-house cleanouts for $300 to $800 or more.

 Bring paint, solvents, chemicals, batteries, fluorescent bulbs and other hazardous materials to a York Region Household Hazardous Waste Depot.
-These are located at Community Environmental Centres and operate seasonally or by appointment.
 Never put hazardous waste in regular garbage.

 8 to 12 weeks before your move date.
 Start with the rooms you use least and work toward the rooms you use daily.
-The sorting phase takes the longest.
 Allow at least 4 weeks for sorting and 4 weeks for executing the donate, dump and dispose plan.

 Yes.
 Registered charities like the Salvation Army, Habitat for Humanity and Diabetes Canada issue tax receipts for donated items.
 Keep a list of items with estimated fair market values and request a receipt at the time of donation.

 Kirby Chan and the Kirby Chan & Co.
 Real Estate Team help downsizers in Richmond Hill and Markham through every step: from deciding what to keep, coordinating donations and cleanouts, staging the home for sale and pricing it to maximize value.
-I work with families who are moving from a detached home to a condo, from a large home to a smaller one or from their family home into a retirement residence.
 Reach me at (416) 305-8008.

 Downsizing and Selling?